aardzark/Offensive_Security_PWK_Syllabus/README.md

 # Offensive Security's Penetration Testing with Kali Linux Syllabus
 This is a markdown formatted copy of the Offensive Security PEN-200 (Penetration Testing with Kali Linux) 1st ed. syllabus.
 My coursework is unavailable due to a non-disclosure agreement.
-This syllabus is publically available and it is not subject to the non-disclosure agreement.
+This syllabus is publically available and not subject to the non-disclosure agreement.

 # 1. - Getting Comfortable with Kali Linux
 ## 1.1	- Finding	Your Way Around Kali